 He also wrote a pamphlet in 1978 entitled “The Moat House and its owners” which is an extremely useful source on Sir William Wilson and others linked to this house (and the church!).
 It is on the Lichfield Road not far from Holy Trinity and was used in recent times by Birmingham City Council as a Teachers’ Centre.

 Roger deserves an entry in his own right as the major writer in Sutton Coldfield of the moment.
 He is Chairman of the Local History Group and to date has written nearly 500 “History spot” articles in the Sutton Coldfield Observer, offering fascinating insights on a wide range of aspects of the Town’s history.
-He is an adviser on historical matters to the “Heritage at the heart” project (2017-19) at Holy Trinity Church and on the Steering Group.
+He was an adviser on historical matters to the “Heritage at the heart” project at Holy Trinity Church (2017-19) and has written the foreword to the new church history (to be published summer 2020).